We’re thrilled to introduce a new feature: our monthly Student Spotlight.

-We thought it would be fun to share individual student stories as a way of making connections and sharing the amazing work that Brandon’s students are doing.
+We thought it would be fun to share individual student stories as a way of making connections and sharing the amazing work our students are doing.

 To inaugurate this new feature, we’d like to introduce you to singer and upcoming voice teacher Dawn Lewis.

 Dawn Lewis’ songwriting takes many forms, including traditional, indie, folk and especially electronic.
 She plays drums and guitar, is currently working on her grade 7 piano, and has completed her grade 8 conservatory voice.